- SD/DPH (DPH has been discontinued) Billing Policy

 Processing of refund checks begin the first week of classes for the fall and the spring.
 A refund check is issued to the student within two weeks of this time.

 IMPORTANT: Refunds are a snapshot in time.
 OSFS makes every effort to calculate refunds accurately; however there are a numbers of adjustments that could occur throughout a semester that may change an account balance.
 If a student’s enrollment status changes within the semester, their financial aid may be adjusted.
-Additionally, billing adjustments may occur, such as rent, dependant insurance, course material, and tuition adjustments.
+Additionally, billing adjustments may occur, such as rent, dependent insurance, course material, and tuition adjustments.
 Therefore any charges or financial aid adjustments that occur after the refund is processed and that subsequently generate a balance due are the responsibility of the student to pay.
 Students should monitor their e-bills monthly.

 If a student would like the OSFS to hold any portion of the credit on their account, they must complete the Permission to Hold Form.
 We strongly encourage students with any Federal Loans to complete this form as it authorizes OSFS to hold these specific funds for non-required charges.
-Such fees include: HUSHP Student Health Insurance Plan (SHIP) charges, library fees, course material or book charges, late fees, parking fees, dependant insurance, etc.
+Such fees include: Harvard University Student Health Insurance Plan (SHIP) charges, library fees, course material or book charges, late fees, parking fees, dependant insurance, etc.

 This page is maintained by the Office for Student Services.
 Every effort is made to ensure that the information contained on this web site is accurate.
 The School reserves the right to modify at any time rules, regulations, procedures, tuition and fees.